-The child support lawyers and attorneys of the San Jose office of The Moreno Family Law Firm can assist you in having the maximum possible time with your children.
+The family law attorneys at the San Jose office of The Moreno Family Law Firm can assist you in having the maximum possible time with your children.

 Alimony and child support are determined by complicated formulas in California.
 There are computer programs that take all of the factors into consideration when calculating support.